 So it can be seen that the main difference, in this regard, between a locomotive and a trailing vehicle is that the locomotive has an extra device—the Independent brake valve—by which to initiate its brake application.

-On a North American 4-pipe system the No. 20 pipe is known generally as the Independent Application & Release pipe (or ‘line’) or the Brake Cylinder Equalising pipe, whereas on a 3-pipe system, such as in New Zealand, the No. 20 pipe has traditionally been referred-to as the ‘Control’ or ‘Equalising’ pipe.
+On a North American 4-pipe system (they call it a ‘two-pipe system’, because the BP and MR pipes are a given and therefore not considered in referring to how many pipes there are) the No. 20 pipe is known generally as the Independent Application & Release pipe (or ‘line’) or the Brake Cylinder Equalising pipe, whereas on a 3-pipe system, such as in New Zealand, the No. 20 pipe has traditionally been referred-to as the ‘Control’ or ‘Equalising’ pipe.

 This diagram can also be interpreted for an Australian state railway system using a 500 kPa (70 lb) Brake Pipe.